isawnyu/pleiades-batching/README.md

 ## How?!

+## Versions, Formats, Encodings, and Other Gotchas

+This code is tested with Python 3.6.0, running on Apple OSX El Capitan (10.11.6).
+Python 2.x is **not supported**.

+Supported file formats include CSV and JSON (but see "todo" section, below).
+Unless a different encoding is specified, all scripts and functions in this package assume the text in such files is UTF-8-encoded without a BOM.
+That's a requirement for valid JSON, but an assumption for CSV.

+Caveat utilitor: older versions of Microsoft Excel do not support any character encoding other than ASCII (thus irrevocably borking your placenames!), and recent versions' "Save as UTF-8 CSV" functionality silently adds a BOM.
+So, don't use old versions of Excel to prepare content for pleiades-batching, and be sure to pass "utf-8-sig" instead of "utf-8" as the encoding for scripts and functions defined herein.

 ## Modules and Scripts in this Repository

 NB: Usage for scripts can be displayed with the "-h" option, like: